debruine/tutorials/docs/01_packages.md

 usethis::use_readme_rmd()
 ```

-We'll eventually put this on github, so change the installation instructions to the following (change `yourusername` to your github username).
+We'll eventually put this on <a class='glossary' target='_blank' title='A cloud-based service for storing and sharing your version controlled files.' href='https://psyteachr.github.io/glossary/g#github'>github</a>, so change the installation instructions to the following (change `yourusername` to your github username).

 <pre><code>You can install the released version of demopckg from [GitHub](https://github.com) with: